But before we take a look at employee induction mistakes, let’s briefly recap what job induction is.

 Mistake #3.
 Overloading your new starter with information

 Don’t overwhelm your new starter with too much information.
 This could result in them feeling disheartened and that they’re not a good fit for the role.

 Instead of having a full-on induction day, why not try an induction week?
 So that your new starter has plenty of time to learn the ropes at their own pace.

 Insider tip: Something we implemented earlier in the year at Employment Hero HQ is that we now start all new employees on a Wednesday.
 This means they have 3 days of training, induction sessions and welcome meetings that teach them everything they need to know about the business and their new role.
-They then have the weekend to digest it all, do some independent work if they need to and then come in fresh on the Monday ready to deep dive into their new role.
+They then have the weekend to digest it all, do some independent work if they need to and then come in fresh on a Monday ready to deep dive into their new role.

 Don’t just think of work induction as ‘one of those things you have to do’.
-Instead think of how you can create an induction journey for your new starters that’s efficient but also helpful and manageable.
+Instead, think of how you can create an induction journey for your new starters that’s efficient but also helpful and manageable.